 Types of Mouth Injuries

-- Cuts of the tongue or inside of the cheeks (due to accidentally biting them during eating) are the most common mouth injury.
+- Tongue.
+Cuts of the tongue or inside of the cheeks are the most common mouth injury.
+Usually, due to accidentally biting them during eating.
 Bites of the tongue rarely need sutures.
 Even if they gape open a little, the cuts usually heal quickly.
 If the edges come together when the tongue is still, it needs no treatment.

-- Cuts and bruises of the upper lip are usually due to falls.
-A tear of the piece of tissue connecting the upper lip to the gum is the frenulum.
+- Upper Lip.
+Cuts and bruises of the upper lip are usually due to falls.
+The piece of tissue joining the upper lip to the gum is the frenulum.
 A tear of the upper frenulum is very common.
 It always heals without sutures.
-It will rebleed, however, every time you pull the lip out to look at the bleeding site.
+However, it will rebleed every time you pull the lip out to look at it.

-- Cuts of the lower lip are usually caused by the teeth.
-They occur when catching the lip between the upper and lower teeth during a fall.
+- Lower Lip.
+Cuts of the lower lip are usually caused by the teeth.
+They occur when catching the lip between the upper and lower teeth while falling.
 Most of these cuts do not connect (don't go through the lip).
 These do not need sutures unless the outer cut is gaping.

-- Potentially serious mouth injuries are those to the tonsil, soft palate, or back of the throat (as from falling with a pencil or toothbrush in the mouth.
+- Serious injuries are those to the tonsil, soft palate, or back of the throat.
+Examples of these injuries include falling with a pencil or toothbrush in the mouth.
 Puncture wounds here can cause a deep space infection in the neck.